meshy/meshy.github.com/index.markdown

 I work as senior software developer at [WildFoundry][wildfoundry] in Oxford (UK).

-In my spare time I like to toy with shiny new stuff (recently clojure, tornado and angular) and primarily work with [django](http://djangoproject.com) in [python](http://www.python.org/) on [linux](http://manjaro.org).
+In my spare time I like to toy with shiny new stuff (recently clojure, tornado and ansible) and primarily work with [django](http://djangoproject.com) in [python](http://www.python.org/) on [linux](http://manjaro.org).